pisalollo/bernanke_replication_euroarea/README.md

 - [ ] **Historical Decomposition** — code is drafted and commented out at the bottom of `main.m`
 - [ ] **Sign Restrictions** identification (alternative to Cholesky)

 ---

+## Note

+**Note on the Euro Area Shadow Rate**

+This project uses the Wu & Xia (2016) shadow rate for the Euro Area as a proxy for the monetary policy stance beyond the zero lower bound.
+However, the EA shadow rate exhibits values reaching approximately -8% during the negative interest rate policy (NIRP) period (2014–2022), while the 3-month Euribor bottomed at around -0.5%.

+This divergence raises concerns about the interpretability of the shadow rate in the EA context.
+Unlike the US case — where the shadow rate remains within a plausible range (-3% at trough) and cleanly converges to the Fed funds rate upon lift-off — the EA shadow rate appears to reflect model-implied extrapolation rather than an economically meaningful measure of stance during the NIRP regime.

+Following the authors' own recommendation, the spliced series (shadow rate pre-ZLB exit, Euribor post-ZLB exit) is used in the baseline specification.
+Results should be interpreted with caution.
+Alternative specifications using the Euribor throughout are reported in the robustness checks.

+**Current status: alternative measures under review**

+---